edertone/TurboBuilder/TurboBuilder-Node/extras/help/installed-packages.md

 A copy paste detector tool that supports more than 150 programming languages

+## json-dup-key-validator

+A json string validator that has a specific option to check if there are duplicate keys

 ## jsonschema

 A library to validate json files agains their respective json schemas